Pastoral Care Ministries modified during the COVID-19 quarantine:

 During the alternate weeks, specially trained Eucharistic Ministers bring Communion to individuals in their rooms on Monday morning.

-Twice a year (Spring and Fall), all Catholic residents receive the Anointing of the Sick for strengthening and healing.
-Residents of the Masonic Home may also call the parish office if they would like the Sacrament of Anointing at any other time.
+Residents of the Masonic Home may call the parish office if they would like the Sacrament of Anointing.

 Mass is celebrated at Founders Ridge Senior Living Community in Bloomington on the second Thursday of the month at 10:00 am in their chapel.
 Eucharistic Ministers hold a Communion Service on the fourth Monday of every month at 10:30am in their chapel.